PHorg Logo

 Overland RR Ticket Office PH

-Detail from the above image showing the "Overland RR Ticket Office" located in the Palace Hotel.
+Detail from the above image showing the "Overland RR Ticket Office" located in The Palace Hotel.

 The Palace Hotel 1883